 Also SUs and societies are incredibly helpful if you’re trying to gain experience for employment because you learn so many transferable skills if you get involved.
 SUs provide a smorgasbord of opportunities to build skills, meet new people, discover passions and just have fun alongside your degree.
 It provides a safe environment that encourages and enables students to explore what they want and how their future might look like.

 Over the years I have been involved in Conservation Volunteers, Amnesty International, UNICEF, Basketball, Korfball, Skiing and I have also been an SU Officer.
-Student Unions provide you with an opportunity of a life time where you can try new things, that’s why it’s so important to choose a good one.”
+Student Unions provide you with an opportunity of a life time where you can try new things, that’s why it’s so important to choose a good one.

-Compare employment statistics when researching universities and courses – again, you can see some basic information in the league tables.
 This will indicate whether a degree from a particular institution is likely take you where you want to go in your future career.
 It will also help you plan summer jobs and internships to boost your skills and work experience while you study.
 Some universities have links with employers, with work placements forming part of the course.

-All that is a lot to ask, you may be thinking.
+All of that is a lot to ask, you may be thinking.
 However, with over 100 universities and colleges to choose from in the UK alone, there’s almost certainly somewhere that ticks most of the boxes, if not all of them.

 Take control: Choose a university to suit you and no one else.
 The feeling of loss of control is one of the main causes of stress and lack of wellbeing.
 The act of taking control is empowering, and it's a crucial part of finding a solution that satisfies you and not someone else.